Kowbix/Otomoto-clone/README.md

 - Managing advertisements by users and administrators
 - Integration with AWS S3 for storing advertisement images and descriptions
 - Searching for advertisements based on multiple filters
+- Generate reports as a csv files and collections map

 ### System Requirements